 Your chair or Dean Meisel has recommended that I invite you to apply for our new UW-Whitewater Community Based Learning Fellows program.
 This is a year-long faculty development program that provides a structured and collegial environment for a group of 10 faculty and academic teaching staff from across campus to explore best practices in community based learning and to undertake a substantial revision of an existing course that is scheduled to be taught during the Fall 2017 semester to develop a new service-learning or community based research component in that course.
 Please consider this your invitation to apply to participate.

 Community based learning holds great promise to embed civic engagement in the curriculum.
 AACU, in its recent report A Crucible Moment: College Learning and Democracy’s Future (2012) argues that higher education is uniquely poised to “offer an intellectual and public commons where it is possible not only to theorize about what education for democratic citizenship might require in a diverse society, but also to rehearse that citizenship daily in the fertile, roiling context of pedagogic inquiry and hands on experience” (p.
 2).
+As one of the LEAP high impact practices, service learning aligns with the LEAP ELO of personal and social responsibility, fostering civic knowledge and engagement.
 Well-designed community based learning courses can contribute to this civic learning.
 Some of the learning outcomes include “increasing students’ sense of social responsibility and citizenship skills such as religious and racial tolerance, prosocial decision making, and exploring the intersections between identify and privilege...” as well as improving “complexity of understanding, problem analysis, critical thinking and cognitive development” (60-61).

 The two most common forms of community based learning are: